PaulZhemanov/Saprana-project/readme.md

 # Introduction

 A platform that allows you to raise funds to organize concerts, promotions and other events through NFT.
+Our project is a decentralized platform for organizing concerts, promotions, and other events through the use of NFT technology.
+We aim to provide users with a convenient marketplace where they can purchase tickets to events and gain access to additional benefits associated with owning NFTs.

 ## Decentralized Ticket Marketplace with Ongoing NFT Benefits: A Collaborative Vision with Saprana Project